nitro41992/splitting-sucks/docs/implementation_plan.md

 - **Button Disabling:** Disabling navigation buttons (like "Next") when prerequisite data for the target step is missing provides clearer UX than allowing navigation and then showing a placeholder.
 State checks (e.g., `hasParseData`, `hasAssignmentData`) should determine button enablement.
 - **Mounted Checks & Async Navigation:**
     - Errors like `Context is not mounted before navigation` often occur when an `async` operation completes after a widget has been removed from the tree.
 Always check `if (!mounted) return;` before accessing `context` or calling `setState` in `async` callbacks or `initState`/`addPostFrameCallback`.
 This applies to both the calling widget and any static helper methods (like `WorkflowModal.show` or `showRestaurantNameDialog`) that receive and use a `BuildContext` across `await` boundaries.
-    - The debug message `[WorkflowModal.show] Error: Context is not mounted...` is an indication that these safety checks are *working* during aggressive lifecycle events (like hot restart) by preventing crashes.
+    - The debug message `[WorkflowModal.show] Calling context for receiptId '...' unmounted after 'firestoreService.getReceipt()' await.` indicates the calling screen's context became unmounted during an `await` in `WorkflowModal.show` (before the modal route was pushed).
+The mounted checks correctly prevent a crash.
+If recurrent, the calling screen's lifecycle needs investigation.
 - **Centralized Exit/Save Logic:** For modal dialogs or complex workflows with multiple exit points (e.g., system back button, custom close button, 'Save & Exit' button), consolidate the save, cleanup, and confirmation logic into a single shared method (like `_onWillPop`).
 Each exit trigger should then primarily call this method to ensure consistent behavior.
 - **State Propagation Between Steps:** When navigating between steps in a workflow, ensure the data required by the destination step is correctly sourced.
 If a later step depends on the precise output of a previous step (e.g., Summary depending on the exact item assignments and quantities from Split), ensure the data is passed directly (e.g., via a shared state object like `WorkflowState`) without re-interpreting or reconciling it with even older states (like the initial parsed data from the Review step), as this can reintroduce inconsistencies.
 - **Updating Central State from Step UI:** When a specific step's UI allows modification of data that is managed by a central state object (like `WorkflowState`), ensure that UI changes trigger updates back to the central state object (e.g., using `context.read<WorkflowState>().setSomeValue(...)` in `onChanged` handlers).
 This prevents the UI showing changes that aren't reflected in the underlying state used for saving or by other steps.